-Before it was a courthouse it was the site of a boarding house for boys.
+Before it was a courthouse, it was the site of a boarding house for boys.
 It’s believed the building was destroyed in one of the great fires that swept New Orleans in 1794 and that some of the boys were killed.
 This may explain the consistent sightings of ghostly young boys in the Andrew Jackson Hotel.

-I once stayed in the Bourbon Orleans Hotel, even opting for the most haunted floor, the 6th floor, where a Confederate Soldier is said to roam and where a nun is reported to make late-night, bed-side appearances in room 644.
+I once stayed in the Bourbon Orleans Hotel, even opting for the most haunted floor, the 6th floor, where a Confederate Soldier is said to roam, and where a nun is reported to make late-night, bedside appearances in room 644.

-Once an ornate place where society balls and duels took place, the ballroom was later converted into a convent, chapel and orphanage where the nuns took care of children – many of whom were killed when Yellow Fever swept through the city during the 19th century.
+Once an ornate place where society balls and duels took place, the ballroom was later converted into a convent, chapel, and orphanage where the nuns took care of children – many of whom were killed when Yellow Fever swept through the city during the 19th century.

 And so it is that the ghosts of children are said to join the dancer, the Confederate Soldier, and the nun amongst the many haunted legends of the Bourbon Orleans Hotel.

-With fines being levied across the Red Light District in the prostitution crackdown of the era, Miss May Baily paid the fee in advance and continued to operate.
+With fines levied across the Red Light District in the prostitution crackdown of the era, Miss May Baily paid the fee in advance and continued to operate.
 Her license still hangs on the wall of May Baily’s Place, a bar connected to the hotel (known today for serving a killer Pimm’s Cup).

 No, the most famous ghost is that of May Baily’s sister, Millie, who is called the “Lost Bride”.
 Millie Baily’s fiancé died before their wedding, which may be why a ghostly woman in a wedding dress is sometimes spotted roaming the halls of the hotel.

 The above hauntings offer a great self-guided ghost tour of the French Quarter.
 To really dig into the stories, though, buying a ghost tour is worth it.

-We carried our drinks and stopped to chat at bars, prompting the tour guide to joke we were mixing spirits with spirits.
+We carried our drinks and stopped at various bars, prompting the tour guide to joke we were mixing spirits with spirits.
 It cost about $35 and it was worth every penny for the history lesson and for a really good time.